 Add your own embellishments, natural textures and fibres.
 You don’t have to plan your art first and Powertex is quite forgiving while wet so you can continue to play with your textures for a while.

 There are tutors like me all over the UK to help you with your first Powertex project.
-In the meantime I have a few blogs here for Powertex beginners, you can find them here.
+In the meantime to read about Powertex for beginners go here or take a look at my “Get Crafting with Powertex” instruction available on Etsy for instant download.